-Will face shields be required for players to reduce the risk of transmission?
+Are face shields be required for players to reduce the risk of transmission?

 This is not a current mandate from Hockey Canada nor Hockey Alberta.
 As such, it will not be a mandate from SPMHA.
 Players will have the choice to wear a face shield or a cage on their helmets.

-Are players going to be required to use masks?
+Are players required to use masks?

 Please remember that this situation is very fluid and constantly changing.
-SPMHA is committed to returning our players to the ice this fall in accordance with the guidelines and recommendations of the governing authorities in a safe manner.
+SPMHA is committed to returning our players to the ice in accordance with the guidelines and recommendations of the governing authorities in a safe manner.
 As more details become available, questions posed or guidelines are amended we will updated this page accordingly.

 Guidance for Sport, Physical Activity and Recreation - Path Forward - Step 1 (Feb 2021)